GoogleCloudPlatform/Open_Data_QnA/README.md

 **Key Features:**

-* **Conversational Querying:** Ask questions naturally, without requiring SQL knowledge.
+* **Conversational Querying with Multiturn Support:** Ask questions naturally, without requiring SQL knowledge and ask follow up questions.
+* **Table Grouping:** Group tables under one usecase/user grouping name which can help filtering your large number tables for LLMs to understand about.
+* **Multi Schema/Dataset Support:** You can group tables from different schemas/datasets for embedding and asking questions against.
+* **Prompt Customization and Additional Context:** The prompts that are being used are loaded from a yaml file and it also give you ability to add extra context as well
 * **SQL Generation:** Automatically generates SQL queries based on your questions.
 * **Query Refinement:** Validates and debugs queries to ensure accuracy.
 * **Natural Language Responses:** DRun queries and present results in clear, easy-to-understand language.